RoosterClock/Rooster/README.md

 ## License

-Rooster is licensed under the MIT License.
+Rooster is licensed under the GPLv3 License.

 ## Acknowledgments
 Thanks to: